yaya2devops/yaya2devops/README.md

 </summary>

  <br>
-My experience includes process automation, cloud infrastructure development, security operations, and support for existing procedures.
+My experience includes process automation, cloud infrastructure development, security architecture, secops, and support for existing procedures.
 <br><br>
 I'm highly dynamic and able to quickly adapt to changing situations.
 With a strong background in problem solving and creative thinking, I have the ability to think outside of the box while still maintaining an organized approach.
-<br><br>
 My enthusiasm for learning new skills makes me a valuable asset in any team environment as well as my commitment to delivering results on time.
 <br><br>

 I do cloud certifications to stay up to date on the latest technologies.
 I am currently 16 times Multi-Cloud Certified.
 <br>Find out more from [here](https://github.com/Y4HYA4/ExperienceInCloud#readme).